workos-inc/ts-loader/README.md

 A fork of TypeStrong's [ts-loader](https://github.com/TypeStrong/ts-loader).

-Additional feature `emitOnly` which lets you compile typescript while only emiting defentitions for a descrete set of files.
+Additional feature `emitOnly` which lets you compile typescript while only emiting definitions for a discrete set of files.

 ## Usage: